Pisz: History

 In 1709/10 only 14 inhabitants survived the plague.
 The town began to develop extensively in the 19th century.
-In 1818 it became the seat of the Landkreis Johannisburg in the province East Prussia.
+In 1818 it became the seat of the Landkreis Johannisburg in the province of East Prussia.
+During the January Uprising, weapons were smuggled through the town and area to the Russian Partition of Poland, and Polish insurgents fleeing the Russian Partition took refuge in the town.
+The Prussians imprisoned and tried Polish insurgents and resistance members in the town.
+Residents protested against the deportation of insurgents to the Russian Partition.
 The town's population in 1876 was approximately 3,000.
 A railway built connecting Allenstein (Olsztyn) and Lyck (Ełk) ran through Johannisburg.
 Its water supply system and gas works were built in 1907 and its municipal slaughterhouse in 1913.
 The town's industrial development focused on wood processing and metallurgy.
-According to the 1900 Imperial German census, Johannisburg's population consisted of 70.2% Masurians.
+According to the 1900 Imperial German census, Johannisburg's population consisted of 70.2% Poles.

-As a result of the treaty of Versailles, the 1920 East Prussian plebiscite was organized under the control of the League of Nations, which resulted in 2,940 votes to remain in East Prussia, and therefore Germany, and none for Poland.
+As a result of the treaty of Versailles, the 1920 East Prussian plebiscite was organized under the control of the League of Nations.
+It was preceded by a campaign of violence and terror by the Germans against the Poles.
+The Germans attacked the Polish community center, there were beatings of Poles and the Polish press reported preparations being made for a pogrom against Poles, thus it resulted in 2,940 votes to remain in East Prussia, and therefore Germany, and none for Poland.

 During World War II, Johannisburg was 70% destroyed by fighting and occupation by the Soviet Red Army.
-At war's end in 1945, it was transferred from German to Polish control according to the Potsdam Agreement and officially renamed Pisz in 1946.
+At war's end in 1945, it was transferred from Soviet to Polish control according to the Potsdam Agreement and officially renamed Pisz in 1946.
 The name Pisz comes from the Old Prussian word pisa ("swamp"), owing to the muddy water from nearby Lake Roś.
-The remaining German-speaking part of the town's populace was expelled and replaced with Poles.

-Little of pre-war Johannisburg survived the warfare aside from its Gothic town hall, but much of Pisz has been restored in recent decades.
+After assumption of Polish rule, Germans returned to their home after flight from the Red Army.
+Those who did not pledge allegiance to Poland were expelled in accordance with the Potsdam Agreement.

+Tourism and sights

 The town is a popular place to begin sailing on the Masurian lakes.
-Historical sites include the ruins of the Teutonic Knights' Johannisburg castle and the Church of St. John.
+Historic sites of Pisz include the Gothic town hall, the Church of St. John, the ruins of the Teutonic Knights' castle and preserved World War II bunkers.